xwmx/pandoc-ruby/README.markdown

 # PandocRuby

-Wrapper for [Pandoc](http://johnmacfarlane.net/pandoc/), a Haskell library with command line tools for converting one markup format to another.
+PandocRuby is a wrapper for [Pandoc](http://johnmacfarlane.net/pandoc/), a Haskell library with command line tools for converting one markup format to another.

 Pandoc can convert documents in markdown, reStructuredText, textile, HTML, DocBook, LaTeX, or MediaWiki markup to a variety of formats, including